muno17/neblinita/README.md

 # neblina v.1 - Audio Plugin
 #### Video Demo:  <URL HERE>
 #### Description:
-Using pyo library to create an audio effect processor.
+Using pyo library as a sound engine to create an audio effect processor.

 - harmonizer to add harmonic content
 - noise